samkujovich/Red_Black_Tree/README.md

 Red_Black_Tree
 ==============

-This C++ program creates a class for a Red Black Tree data structure.
+These Header Files (C++) provide the Node Class and the Tree class complete with methods for the implementation of a Red Black Tree data structure.